dcorrada/RICEDDARIO/QUEST/README.txt

     Avalaible threads 0 of 4

     --- JOB RUNNING ---
-    [2014/04/30 21:53:26]     dario  4  7578G9E6  </home/dario/tmp/demo/parent.sh>
+    [2014/04/30 21:53:26]     dario  4  7578G9E6  [PID: 10252]  </home/dario/tmp/demo/parent.sh>

     --- JOB QUEUED ---
     [2014/04/30 21:53:31]     dario  2  KFB3FM99  </home/dario/tmp/demo/parent.sh>
     [2014/04/30 21:53:37]     dario  3  21WM0G8G  </home/dario/tmp/demo/parent.sh>

+When jobs are running the PID of the main process i returned.
 From the jobs list we can also view the list of jobIDs, so you can kill your running/queued jobs every time:

     $ QUEST.client.pl -k

-    server is killing.....
     job [KFB3FM99] has been killed